 St. Thomas School has three primary sources of revenue: tuition, contributions, and investment income.
-Contributions, or gifts to the School, come in the form of the Annual Fund, fundraising events, the Campaign/Partnership Initiative, and endowed giving.
+Contributions, or gifts to the School, come in the form of the Annual Fund, fundraising events, the Campaign, and endowed giving.
 Endowed gifts benefit St. Thomas School students for generations.

 Gifts to an endowment are restricted for specific purposes.
 Through careful fiscal management, only the interest earned on these invested funds are available to the School each year, thereby preserving the corpus in perpetuity and ensuring that the donors’ original intentions are honored.

 If you are interested in learning more about making an endowed gift to St. Thomas School, or to contribute to the following established endowments, please contact the Development Office or call 425.454.5880.

 The Ronald L. Smallman Endowment for Financial Aid

 Established in 1992 by the Board of Trustees, this fund was created in recognition of the twenty-two years Mr. Smallman served our school as Headmaster, and to perpetuate his belief that St. Thomas School should be made available to a broad spectrum of children.
 The income from this endowment is restricted for funding need-based financial aid.

 Established in 1994 by an anonymous donor, income from this fund is restricted for use by St. Thomas faculty and staff to fund professional development opportunities, including, but not limited to, educational classes, workshops, conferences and seminars, and related staff costs.